crossgovernmentservices/xgs-cookie-cutter/README.md

 #### TODO
 Do some more cleanup in post gen script, specifically with the all gov uk template etc.

+Need to correct path variable for govuk_elements to match flask expectations

+Need to move images from govuk_template and govuk_elements to suitable location for flask.

+Get post gen to delete all the crap that comes with some of the dependencies

 Add some makefile targets for re-downloading external asset stuff from govuk-assets-flask.